Flag of Saudi Arabia: History

 The precursor states to Saudi Arabia were Nejd and Hejaz.
 The state flag of Nejd followed today's Saudi flag pattern very closely.
-The state of Hejaz followed the patterns seen in countries like Palestine and Sudan.
+The state of Hejaz followed Pan-Arab patterns in flags seen in countries like Sudan, Jordan, and Palestine.
 Caliphs such as Rashiduns, Umayyads and Abbasids used different colors, inscriptions and symbols.
 After the Siege of Baghdad in 1258, the primary caliphate became the Mamluk Sultanate.
-In 1517, the Ottomans invaded Egypt and inherited Hejaz and ruled it until the Arab Revolt (1916–18).
+In 1517, the Ottomans invaded Egypt and inherited Hejaz and ruled it until the Arab Revolt (1916–1918).
 From 1902 until 1921 a different Arabic inscription was used.
 One of the primary opponents to the Saudis was the Emirate of Jabal Shammar of the Al Rashid family in the north of the peninsula, until their defeat in 1921.

 The Al Saud, the ruling family of Saudi Arabia, has long been closely related with Muhammad ibn Abd al-Wahhab.
 He and the people who followed him, since the 18th century, had used the shahada on their flags.
 In 1921, Abdulaziz Abdulrahman Al-Saud, leader of the Al Saud and the future founder of the Kingdom of Saudi Arabia, added a sword to this flag.
 Variants with two swords and/or a white vertical stripe at the hoist were frequently used.
 By 1938, the flag had basically assumed its present form, except the sword had a different design (with a more curved blade) and it, along with the shahada above, took up more of the flag's space.

 The design of the flag was not standardized prior to 15 March 1973 when its use became official.

 Royal Standard

 King Salman of Saudi Arabia and Saudi Foreign Minister Adel al-Jubeir meet with U.S. Secretary of State John Kerry in September 2015.

 The Royal Standard consists of a green flag, with an Arabic inscription and a sword featured in white, and with the national emblem embroidered in gold in the lower right canton of the year 1973.

-The script on the flag is written in the Thuluth script.
-It is the shahada or Islamic declaration of faith: